 What Happened:

 Rakuten API had migrated to a new domain in 2026.
-The old domain only returned “specify valid applicationId,” not indicating that the new domain’s authentication method had changed.
-When I switched to the new domain, it then required an “accessKey.”
-If I only provided the accessKey, it then required the “applicationId.”
-Ultimately, both were mandatory.
-Furthermore, the ranking API path was `/ichibaranking/`, completely different from the search path `/ichibams/`.
+The old domain only returned “specify valid applicationId,” failing to indicate that the new domain’s authentication method had changed.
+After switching to the new domain, it then required an “accessKey.”
+Passing only the accessKey then required an “applicationId.”
+In the end, both were mandatory.
+Furthermore, the ranking API used the path /ichibaranking/, which was completely separate from the search path /ichibams/.

 Cause:

-Rakuten’s official documentation was in a transitional phase with scattered information.
-Error messages only guided step-by-step (tell me everything at once!).
+Rakuten’s official documentation was in a transitional period with scattered information.
+Error messages only provided incremental guidance (tell me everything at once!).

 How it was Resolved:

-Tried one parameter at a time persistently. accessKey only → failed → added applicationId → succeeded.
-Ranking resulted in a 404 → discovered the new path via web search.
-The price being returned as a string was discovered during execution as a ValueError → converted to int() + try/except.
+Tried one parameter at a time. accessKey only → failed → added applicationId → success.
+For ranking, encountered a 404 → discovered the new path through a web search.
+The price being returned as a string was also discovered during execution with a ValueError → converted to int() + try/except.

 Lesson Learned:

 During API migration periods, do not over-rely on official documentation.
-Understand the specifications by observing actual responses.
+Understand the specifications by looking at actual responses.
 Error messages do not tell the whole story.

 What Happened: